 - Embedding a comprehensive asthma program within our primary care clinic

 - Creation of an Asthma Registry, which allows us to carefully monitor our 2,500 pediatric primary care patients with asthma - and provide extra outreach to children at highest risk

 - Screenings for asthma control ("ACT") at over 6,500 clinic visits since 2018 for children with a history of asthma or wheezing

-- Real-time, immediate action steps taken for 100% of patients with poorly controlled asthma identified through the ACT
+- Real-time, immediate action steps taken for patients with poorly controlled asthma identified through the ACT

 - Partnerships with school nurses, community health workers, the Boston Public Health Commission, and community health centers and hospitals across Greater Boston